RebekahKlemm/animalalerts/README.md

 Admins are the only ones that are allowed to send alerts.
 New alerts can be sent to a single interest category or multiple interest categories.
 Admins can also see a list of all the alerts that have been sent (an Outbox), and can add or remove Admins from the list of existing users.

-The database is currently seeded with one admin and two users.
-Logins are based on phone numbers, so each login is 10 digits.
+The database is currently seeded with two users and one admin.
+Logins are based on phone numbers, but I decided not to force 10 digits simply to make the app easier to navigate for demo purposes.
+  Joe is a user, signed up to receive Wildlife alerts.
+Login is 123, password is joe.
+  Bill is a user, signed up to receive Domestic Pets alerts.
+Login is 456, password is bill.
   Susie is the admin.
-Login is 0123456789, password is admin.
+Login is 789, password is admin.
-  Joe is signed up to receive Wildlife alerts.
-Login is 1111111111, password is wildlife.
-  Bill is signed up to receive Domestic Pets alerts.
-Login is 2222222222, password is domestic.

 **** Please note that users must provide a real address in order for the legislator lookup functionality to work properly.
 Future updates may include automatic validation.
 For now, just play nice and use a real address. ****